It's great to have you, Rush Limbaugh, having more fun than a human being should be allowed to have.

 When we're talking about mainstream media drive-by media, they want to select the Republican nominee.

-They want to be the focus, and they want to have that power.
+They want to be the focus and they want to have that power.

 They want whoever the nominee is to have to go through them.

-And so the RNC stood up and said, you know what, we've got a future debate on NBC, but we're going to cancel it.
+We've got a future debate on NBC, but we're going to cancel it.

 Your moderator's behavior was so egregious and so insulting and so puerile and so infantile, focusing on things that nobody cares about.

-This is what the RNC essentially said.
+We are not, this is what the RNC essentially said.

 We are not going to give you the chance to make fun of us, to impugn us to whatever you tried to do in this debate.